swaptacular/swpt-k8s-config/README.md

   * Require zero or near-zero administration.

   * Minimize external dependencies, limited to:
-    - An [Amazon S3]-compatible service for database backups;
+    - an [Amazon S3]-compatible service for database backups;

-    - An [SMTP server] for sending emails to users and administrators;
+    - an [SMTP server] for sending emails to users and administrators;

-    - An [OCI] container image repository for download [Docker images];
+    - an [OCI container image repository] for downloading Docker images;

-    - A [CAPTCHA] service used during sign-in and sign-up.
+    - a [CAPTCHA] service for sign-in and sign-up.

       By default, [hCaptcha] is used, but the integration is generic and can easily support other CAPTCHA services, including custom implementations.

 The rest of this file provides step-by-step instructions for deploying